top of page

 In many places, the Fiesta de la Virgen del Carmen is an important celebration that takes place on July 16 and includes processions, music, and local traditions.

-If you're visiting Iglesia de la Mejorada, you’ll find the Museo de la Canción Yucateca just across the block on the other side.
-This museum celebrates the region’s rich musical heritage.
-The restored colonial building houses exhibits with vintage instruments, handwritten sheet music, and memorabilia from Yucatán’s Golden Age of music.
+If you're visiting the church, Museo de la Canción Yucateca is just across the block.
+This museum honors the region’s musical roots, with exhibits featuring vintage instruments, handwritten sheet music, and memorabilia from Yucatán’s Golden Age of music.

 If you ever cross paths with the lonely ghost of Mejorada, would you know what to say?